diasks2/amcharts_example/README.md

-#amCharts tutorial for Ruby on Rails - pulling data from your database to populate your graph
+#Ruby on Rails Tutorial - How to create an amCharts graph that pulls data from a database to populate the graph
 - - -
 [amCharts](http://www.amcharts.com/) is a set of JavaScript/HTML5 charts.
-In this tutorial, I will go over how to pull the data from a database to populate your graph or chart.
+This tutorial covers how to pull data from a database to populate a graph or chart.

 A big thanks to [@chiragsinghal](https://twitter.com/chiragsinghal) for helping me get this working.
-However, any mistakes in this tutorial our purely my own.
+Any mistakes in this tutorial our purely my own.

 For this tutorial I am using Rails 3.2.3 and Ruby 1.9.3p125 (2012-02-16 revision 34643) [x86_64-darwin10.8.0].